elixir-plug/mime/README.md

 ## Usage

-MIME types can be extended in your application configuration as follows:
+MIME types can be extended in your application `config/config.exs` as follows:

 ```elixir
 config :mime, :types, %{
   "application/vnd.api+json" => ["json-api"]
 }
 ```

+And then run `mix deps.clean --build mime` to force mime to be recompiled across all environments.

 ## License